NFTX-project/nftx-assets/README.md

 # NFTX Assets

-Icons for the NFTX tokenlist
+Icons for the NFTX tokenlist.

 # NFTX tokenlist